TikTok v. Trump

 TikTok v.
-Trump was a lawsuit before the United States District Court for the District of Columbia filed in September 2020 by TikTok as a challenge to President Donald Trump's executive order of August 6, 2020, prohibiting the usage of the application in five stages, the first being the prohibition of downloading TikTok.
+Trump was a lawsuit before the United States District Court for the District of Columbia filed in September 2020 by TikTok as a challenge to President Donald Trump's executive order of August 6, 2020.
+The order prohibited the usage of TikTok in five stages, the first being the prohibition of downloading the application.
 On September 27, 2020, a preliminary injunction was issued by Judge Carl J. Nichols blocking enforcement of that executive order.
 The lawsuit, by then captioned TikTok v.
 Biden, was dismissed in July 2021, following the Biden Administration's rescission of the executive order.